davidsz/reference-tool/README.md

 [Try it in your browser](https://davidsz.github.io/reference-tool)

-**Ferenc** is a web based reference tool for artists who seeks a ways to transfer digital images from their display to traditional media, such as paper or canvas.
+**Ferenc** is a web based reference tool for artists who seek a ways to transfer digital images from their display to traditional media, such as paper or canvas.
 Based on my own needs, I created this lightweight application with the following functions:

 - Importing images from the web or from the local computer
 - Resize image to a desired aspect ratio